-here's an update for everybody! well, the pain in my clitoris has luckily went down. no more pain when wiping or touching so good thing!! the same day i noticed my clitoris hurting is the same day that i had a major itch attack around my vagina/anus (how embarrassing) after the itch attack happened, i went to take a shower and check that area and now there are little tiny bumps and yesterday those bumps actually hurt but now they dont. should i worry about those bumps or just leave them alone? they seem to be doing fine healing, but i guess you can never be too careful! these past couple of days i've just been using vagisil (around/on my clitoris and on the bumps) until i can get to a doctors on monday!
+Here's an update for everybody!
+Well, the pain in my clitoris has luckily gone down.
+No more pain when wiping or touching so good thing!!
+The same day i noticed my clitoris hurting is the same day that i had a major itch attack around my vagina/anus (how embarrassing) after the itch attack happened, i went to take a shower and check that area and now there are little tiny bumps and yesterday those bumps actually hurt but now they dont.
+Should i worry about those bumps or just leave them alone?
+They seem to be doing fine healing, but i guess you can never be too careful!
+These past couple of days i've just been using vagisil (around/on my clitoris and on the bumps) until i can get to a doctors on Monday.Added 26 Aug 2012:

 I've had similar symptoms from yeast so the Monistat may help.
 DzooBaby's answer sounds like good advice too - and I've had yeast in that little area - and nowhere else.
 Her explanation of the anatomy explains it perfectly!
 Soaking in warm water cleans it out and brings oxygen to those tissues, which will help with yeast also.
 Give it a few days and if it's not better it will be time to see your doctor.
 Kudos to you for being aware of your body and having the courage to ask for help.
 Regards - ElizaJane

 Here are the symptoms of a yeast infection from a gynecologist: